mzemel/mzemel.github.io/_posts/articles/2020-12-15-the-red-house-on-mississippi.md

 All of this is completely intentional, by the way.
 The bourgeoisie has <i>purposely</i> hidden itself behind a shroud of irony, making it harder to spot and destroy.

+On a quick tangent, [here is a video](https://www.instagram.com/tv/CIw5CNkhJ9Y/?utm_source=ig_web_copy_link) of Nietzche's fellow sovereign citizen, Emperor Omari Jibri, playing "Bad and Boujee".

 Capitalism has evolved.
-It is no longer the proletariat vs. the bourgeoisie; it has split the proletariat psychologically and pitted the neurotic against the ironic for control of an empty orthodoxy.
+It is no longer the proletariat vs. the bourgeoisie; it has split the proletariat psychologically and pitted the narcissistic against the ironic for control of an empty orthodoxy.
 While we are fighting about bathroom laws, the bourgeoisie continue to extract as much wealth as they can.
 A captain of industry, Elon Musk, [spoon-feeds us irony](https://twitter.com/elonmusk/status/1338365886542049282) from his Twitter page.
 Bread and circuses!

-This ironic acceptance of un-reality and desire for ironic experiences prevents the ironic class from revolutionary action.
-In order to dismantle capitalism, <u>we must stop consuming irony.</u>
+This ironic acceptance of un-reality and desire for ironic experiences prevents the working class from revolutionary action.
+In order to dismantle capitalism, <u>we must stop being ironic.</u>

 We must stop being sarcastic or reductive, stop making meta-jokes and, for the love of God, stop turning everything into a meme.